 A The Union will certify to the Employer in writing a steward or stewards and alternates in accordance with the following general guidelines.
 Where more than one steward is appointed, one shall be designated chief steward.
 The selection and appointment of stewards or chief stewards is the sole and exclusive function of the Union.
 Stewards will be certified to represent employees in specific work location(s) on their tour; provided no more than one steward may be certified to represent employees in a particular work location(s).
-The number of stewards shall be in accordance with the formula as hereinafter set forth:

-Employees in the bargaining unit per tour or station
+The number of stewards shall be in accordance with the formula as hereinafter set forth: Employees in the bargaining unit per tour or station

 Up to 49 " 1 steward

 50 to 99 " 2 stewards

 100 to 199 " 3 stewards

 200 to 499 " 5 stewards

-500 or more " p fo 5 stewards olus additional steward or each 100 employees
+500 or more " 5 stewards plus additional steward for each 100 employees